Carvethe History, Family Crest & Coats of Arms

 The surname Carvethe was first found in Cornwall at Carverth or Carveth, an estate in the parish of Mabe.

-Important Dates for the Carvethe family
+Early History of the Carvethe family

 This web page shows only a small excerpt of our Carvethe research.
 Another 140 words (10 lines of text) covering the years 110 and 1100 are included under the topic Early Carvethe History in all our PDF Extended History products and printed products wherever possible.